Js4Life/Js4Life/README.md

 <!-- Change the `github-readme-stats.anuraghazra1.vercel.app` to `github-readme-stats.vercel.app`  -->

-*NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github, it's a new feature of [github-readme-stats](https://github.com/anuraghazra/github-readme-stats)*
+*NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github*

 <a href="https://github.com/js4life/github-readme-stats">